jundalisay/spblist/content/en/social/economics/_index.md

 ---
-title: Supereconomics
+title: Supereconomics (Economic Superphysics)
+linkTitle: Supereconomics
-subtitle: Supereconomics (Economic Superphysics) is based on the four laws of value
+subtitle: Supereconomics (Economic Superphysics) is based on the four laws of value that mirrors the four laws of thermodynamics
 heading: Based on the four laws of value
 image: /photos/handshake.jpg
 date: 2020-01-27